 If there's one wound healing ointment to pack on outdoors trips, it's medical-grade honey.

 Anyone with interest in natural remedies can tell you all about the healing properties of honey.
 Honey has antibacterial and anti-inflammatory properties that are great for skin problems, but specifically for wound management.
-Many DIYers love to use raw honey instead of your typical drugstore ointments on scrapes and burns.
+Many DIYers love to use raw honey instead of your typical drugstore ointments to use topically on scrapes and burns.

 While honey does wonders for wound care, you should look into medical-grade honey.
 Medical honey is formulated to have a higher level of antibacterial activity.
 This means it's much more potent than the honey you're used to eating.

 This honey will target minor lacerations, burns, and scrapes quickly.
-The farmers in New Zealand have a mission to treat wounds and prevent wound infections with natural ingredients.
+The farmers in New Zealand have a mission to treat wounds and prevent wound infections with natural antimicrobial properties.
 Many even believe that natural wound care products speed up the healing process.

 Accidents happen.
 Whether you're camping, fishing, hiking, or hunting, you should have a first aid kit ready.
 Medical-grade honey products will go a long way.
 You never know, you could end up with a nasty cut on a fishing trip.
 It's crucial to prevent infections like MRSA until you're able to wash your wound correctly.

 Hopefully, you're never out in the field with wound exudate, but things happen.
-It's a great idea to have wound dressing that's already packed with antiseptic and antibacterial properties.
+It's a great idea to have wound dressing that's already packed with antimicrobial and antibacterial properties.

 Active Leptospermum honey paste is also available.
 It does look a bit thicker than the ointment, so some might prefer this for pressure ulcers or surgical wounds.
 The use of honey isn't only for the outdoorsmen.

 A nurse left a review and said they chose to use this over a trip to the doctor.
 If a healthcare professional is spreading the word about medical honey saving their skin, it's top-notch.

-Medical-grade honey is perfect for quick healing.
+Medical-grade honey is perfect for healing wounds quickly.
 If you have allergic reactions to hydrogen peroxide or modern medicine, have foot ulcers, leg ulcers, gunshot wounds, or want to find wound care for animals, you'll be happy you found these products.